Source: MARKET.US - Data: NGOC DUC - Graphics: TAN DAT

 Meanwhile, Apple Intelligence is the AI platform announced by Apple at the 2024 Worldwide Developers Conference (WWDC 2024) on June 10.
 This platform includes a large language AI model (LLM) developed by Apple itself, deeply integrated into the operating system of devices to smoothly handle users' daily tasks.

 At WWDC 2024, Apple's Senior Vice President of Software Craig Federighi confirmed that the corporation would negotiate with other leading AI companies to bring their products to Apple devices.
-Since then, information about AI "giants" such as Google, Anthropic, Perplexity negotiating with Apple has appeared one after another, with Meta being the latest company to be reported.
+Since then, information about AI giants such as Google, Anthropic, and Perplexity negotiating with Apple has appeared one after another, with Meta being the latest company to be reported.

 Opportunity to reach billions of users